bartlomiejn/dof-rendering/README.md

   - Composition of both elements into end image

 # In progress
-- Complete rendering engine refactoring for more flexibility
 - Configurable focus range / distance
 - Bokeh effect